Tasmanian Ham Radio Conference

 Frequently Asked Questions:

-The following is a ever-expanding list of questions and answers about the conference.
+The following is an ever-expanding list of questions and answers about the conference.
 If you cannot find an answer to your question then send through an email to the Organising Committee.

 Tasmanian Ham Conference 2022:

-The presentations from ou last VK7 Ham Conference presentations are available on the Ham Radio DX YouTube channel playlist.
+The presentations from our last VK7 Ham Conference presentations are available on the Ham Radio DX YouTube channel playlist.

 See you in Hobart in November…